The Violent Wizards of Salem Aug 18, 2017 15:31:25 GMT -5

 The Violent Wizards of Salem

-Throughout the Salem witch trials, the “afflicted girls” and others who joined their ranks repeatedly insisted the accused men and women of beating, whipping, tormenting, torturing, pinching, biting, scratching and even sticking them with pins.
-This was particularly true in the cases of five of the six men condemned and executed for wizardry, the accused being the Rev. George Burroughs, Giles Corey, George Jacobs, John Proctor, Samuel Wardwell and John Willard.
+Throughout the Salem witch trials, the “afflicted girls” and others who joined their ranks repeatedly insisted the accused men and women were beating, whipping, tormenting, torturing, pinching, biting, scratching and even sticking them with pins.
+This was particularly true in the cases of five of the six men condemned and executed for wizardry: the Rev. George Burroughs, Giles Corey, George Jacobs, John Proctor, Samuel Wardwell and John Willard.
 All these men, with the exception of Wardwell, already had reputations for abusing subordinates, specifically wives and/or servants.
 The records explicitly indicate Burroughs and Willard treated their wives harshly and during the trials, both were accused of murder.
 Records also indicate Corey, Jacobs and Proctor were known for their savage behavior, both in reality and the public imagination.
 Jacobs was alleged to have beaten people with a stick; Proctor of threatening his own servant, Mary Warren, with serious bodily harm; and it was attested that Willard beat his wife and mistreated either subordinates and/or animals.
 Giles Corey had been fined 16 years previous for beating his servant, John Goodell, to death.
 Wardwell, who was likely targeted as a witch for his penchant for fortune-telling and dabbling in magic, was the only man executed at Salem who did not fit the pattern.

-The issue of wife abuse in the Salem trials is undisputed in the case of John Willard.
+The issue of spousal abuse in the Salem trials is undisputed in the case of John Willard.
 Benjamin Wilkins “testifyed for all his natural affections he abused his wife much and broke sticks about her in beating of her,” and Peter Prescot confirmed he heard Willard admit, “with his own mouth,” to beating his wife, Margaret Wilkins Willard.
 Aaron Way addressed Willard in court, saying, “If I must speak, I can say you have been very cruell to poor creatures.”
 While being “cruel to poor creatures” may have been a reference to animal abuse, the Essex County court records include cases in which the phrase is used in reference to the abuse of subordinates, which included servants, wives, women in general, children and the poor.
 For example, in one case, Joane Suiflan, an Irish servant woman, accused her master of being a “cruell master unto me poore creature.”

 Willard’s case was largely a family affair, with witnesses – aside from the regular accusers – belonging almost exclusively to his extended family.
 Henry Wilkins, Goodwife Willard’s uncle, accused Willard of causing the death of Daniel Wilkins (Henry’s son).
 Another accusation at Willard’s trial was that of Bray Wilkins, Margaret’s grandfather, who claimed he became immediately ill after Willard gave him a “mean look,” a suggestion that Willard possessed supernatural powers, specifically the “evil eye.”
 In Puritan society, a woman’s family was usually her best source of protection against an abusive husband, a dynamic that conceivably transpired in the familial testimonies and accusations against John Willard.